vinayhegde1990/initial-workstation-config/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+# Bug report

+## Describe the bug

 A clear and concise description of what the bug is.

-**To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
-2. Click on '....'
+1. Click on '....'
-3. Scroll down to '....'
+1. Scroll down to '....'
-4. See error
+1. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.